Is SPF 15 Enough for Complete Skin Protection

 Broad Spectrum

 In sunscreen terminology, the term "broad spectrum" refers to a sunscreen that blocks both UVA and UVB rays.
-Always wearing a broad spectrum sunscreen is a smart move.
+Always wearing broad-spectrum sunscreen is a smart move.

-Water-resistant, sweat-proof, non-toxic, and non-irritant are all important characteristics of an ideal sunscreen.
+Water-resistant, broad-spectrum, sweat-proof, non-toxic, and non-irritant are all important characteristics of an ideal sunscreen.

-Sunscreen typically lasts two hours.
-It is therefore necessary to reapply sunscreen every two hours.
+Sunscreen typically lasts 2 hours.
+It is, therefore, necessary to reapply sunscreen every 2 hours.
 Sunscreen should be reapplied more regularly if you sweat a lot, feel your skin burning, or spend time in the water.

 Takeaway